for-loop/duplicate-detector/README.md

 6. Build a simple frontend to visualize the result.

 I coded in **Python 3**.

-**Test cases (in S3 bucket)**
-* test_1: A set of 15 `jpg` files containing one set of duplicate and one set of triplicate
-* test_2: A set of 120 `jpg` files containing one set of duplicate and one set of triplicate
-* test_3: A set of 10 `jpg` files that contain the same image except a text is embedded in different locations

 # Dependencies
 * Authentication for PostgreSQL.
 Create `postgres_credentials.json` at root level.
 It should contain the following fields: